archead/FanControl.Installer/README.md

 2. You can opt to delete user-generated files (e.g., configuration, logs).

 ---
+## TODO
+- Fully automate the uninstallation process.
+- Ensure first launch is with admin privileges.

+---

 ## Contributing
 Feel free to fork and contribute to improve the installer.
 Issues and pull requests are welcome.